preloadA woman in casual clothes carries a bag as she crosses a crosswalk in a parking lot.

 When you’re thinking of hiring a car, you probably have a good idea of what it is you want.
 Depending on your trip, you might even have an exact model in mind.

-Often, the trouble is in the language used by car hire companies to classify cars and, depending on the company, you might even see cars being classified using different terms, for example, “intermediate”, “mid-size” or “standard”, all of which ultimately describe the same thing.
+Often, the trouble is in the language car hire companies use to classify cars and, depending on the company, you might even see cars being classified using different terms, for example, “intermediate”, “mid-size” or “standard”, all of which ultimately describe the same thing.

 THEME_CAR_DRIVING_COUPLE_GettyImages-753290697_Universal

 This guide will explain the most common car types you can hire in the UK, the details of each category as well as popular models in each.
-Note that there are several less common categories (high-performance or exotic cars) that are not explained in detail in this guide.
+Note that there are several less common categories (high-performance or exotic cars) that I don’t explain in detail in this guide.

 Bear in mind that when you book a specific car type, you may not get the exact model you selected.
 Most car hire companies will show you a deal for a specific model “or equivalent”, or “similar options”, because they’re changing their fleets frequently and may not know if that exact model is available to book at the time of your departure.